On the MMP for rank one foliations on threefolds: Preliminary Results

-\item if $0\in X$ is a foliation singularity as in Example \ref{ex_unresolvable}, then $q^{-1}(C)$ is a nodal curve; and \item If the singularity of $\cal F$ at $0$ is simple, then there is a divisor $D\subset X$ containing $C$ and such that if $\cal F$ is terminal (resp. canonical) then $(D, C)$ is log terminal (resp. log canonical). \end{enumerate} \end{lemma} \begin{proof} Let $\cal G := q^{-1}\cal F$ and let $C':=q^{-1}(C)$.
-Then $C'$ is $\cal G$-invariant.
 If $\cal F$ is terminal then Lemma \ref{l_quasi-etale} implies that $\cal G$ is a terminal foliation on a smooth variety and, by Lemma \ref{l_terminal}, it is smooth.
 Since $C'$ is a connected leaf of $\cal G$, it is therefore smooth and irreducible.
 Thus, (1) follows.

 We now prove (2).
 Using the same notation as in Example \ref{ex_unresolvable}, we have that $C'$ is necessarily $\partial_S$-invariant.
 It is easy to see that the only $\partial_S$-invariant curves passing through $0 \in \bb C^3$ are $\{x = y = 0\}, \{x = z = 0\}$ and $\{y = z = 0\}$.
 As in Example \ref{ex_unresolvable}, the curve $\{x= y = 0\}$ is not algebraic, or not analytically convergent.
 Thus, $C'$ is either smooth or $C' = \{x = z = 0\} \cup \{y = z = 0\}$ as required.
 Since $C$ is the quotient of $\{x = z = 0\}\cup \{y = z = 0\}$ by the $\bb Z/2\bb Z$-action we see that $C$ is a smooth irreducible curve.
 Thus, (2) follows.